neildighe/Balsa-Wood-Crane/Balsa Wood Crane Pt.1 9-7-21.md

 The arm was made to have the 500g weight and the 300g weight balanced correctly when the 300g weight was 10 cm away from the pyramid.
 This 10cm allowed me to have the 300g weight be 5cm out from the testing box.
 The 500g weight was only 6.5cm away from the pyramid base.
 I could have used the equation to calculate torque to figure out the spacing for the main arm, but I instead simulated the loads using a balance bar with the same weights used in the final test.

 I did not draw out my design with the support that I knew I would need to fully support the weights.
 I did not know if I would want to have the main braces for the arm be tension or compression based.
 After building the tower and arm I decided to go with compression-based supports.
 Both sides of the arm were braced against the back tower length.
 This length was then connected to the two other lengths to help keep the tower from snapping.
 After this initial bracing I was left with enough balsa wood left over to brace the tower in a couple more locations.
 I chose to brace the back length again because of the amount of weight that would be on it.
-I then connect the remaining to lengths together to prevent them from bending and possibly snaping due to the weight.
+I then connect the remaining two lengths together to prevent them from bending and possibly snaping due to the weight.

 For joining all the pieces together, I felt that using super glue was the only way to keep the design challenge an actual challenge.
 I did however end up using a small amount of hot glue at the main platform that held the arm onto the pyramid.
 This was done to quickly bond the platform to the pyramid, since otherwise I would have had to wait awhile for the superglue to dry in that area.
 I also did the same thing to one side of the arm.
 Instead of hot glue however I used a small length of string, his string was superglued on both ends and wrapped once around the back piece of balsa wood.
 This was done instead of superglue because the superglue joint was splitting due to the slight bend introduced by the triangle shape of the pyramid tip.
 I think that this part could have also been done with superglue, but it would have required the use of clamps, or a long amount of time spent with me holding it together.